 If there are multiple windows open for the vendor application in your browser, verify that you log in using the window that was opened by the connector wizard.
-You might need to close other browser windows you have open for the vendor application to ensure that you are logging in to the correct window.
+Close other open browser windows that have been opened for the vendor application to ensure that you are logging in to the correct window.

-To log in, enter your vendor application user name and password and click Log In.
+To log in, enter your vendor application user name and password, and then click Log In.
 After logging in, another page could be displayed, asking you to give permission to your OAuth2 Client.
 This permission is required for the connector wizard to perform authentication.
-After you give the permission, if the redirect\uri is an https URL, you are redirected to a URL on the local host, and you view a page requesting that you trust the certificate provided by the connector running on the local host.
+After you give the permission, if the redirect_uri is an https URL, you are redirected to a URL on the local host, and you view a page requesting that you trust the certificate provided by the connector running on the local host.
 You must trust this certificate.
-Note that this trust is not required if you specify a http URL for the redirect\uri.
+Note that this trust is not required if you specify a http URL for the redirect uri.